 Number 3: Host

 One of the biggest cinematic surprises of 2020 was this short and terrifying treat courtesy of the horror-centric streaming service, Shudder.
-Host is the most inventive horror flick that I saw this year – it was shot on Zoom from inside the actors’ homes during the Covid quarantine – and the scariest, which is sadly appropriate considering how much time so many of us spent in Zoom meetings throughout 2020.
+Host was the most inventive horror flick that I saw this year – it was shot on Zoom from inside the actors’ homes during the Covid quarantine – and the scariest, which is sadly appropriate considering how much time so many of us spent in Zoom meetings throughout 2020.
 The story is about as simple as you can get (a few friends experience an online seance gone wrong) but that’s totally fine because the amount of scares and horror that Host contains in its sub-hour runtime are all that it needs to work its magic.
 It evoked the same sense of dread I felt when watching Paranormal Activity for the first time; that kind that makes you feel so uneasy that you keep sinking lower and lower into your chair and blanket (it was cold, shut up) and are constantly holding your breath in anticipation of whatever supernatural happening is going scare the shit out of you next.
 And it was even scarier on my second viewing!
 Seriously, if you want the full Host experience, watch it on a laptop with headphones in the dark… If you’re okay with ruining your sleep schedule for a night or two.

 Number 2: If Anything Happens I love You